geoah/arduino-server/README.md

 	analogRead ("analogRead 3" - arduino analogRead(3))

 ## Response Codes
+Every command will return json object.
+It will be either requested info (like loadProfile) either response code message in case of error or in case of command that doesn't return anything (like saveProfile):

+	{"responseCode":1}

     1 - message was successfully processed/passed to arduino board

     2 - command is bad formed, check syntax and passed params